provenance-io/walletconnect-js/README.md

 - Quick Start:
   1. Pull down the latest `walletconnect-js`.
   2. Run `npm i` to install all the required node packages
-  3. Run `npm run start` to launch a localhost demo, live updates take place on each page reload.
+  3. Run `npm run start` to launch a localhost demo.

 ## Non React Setup